kwlzn/blast/README.md

     $ easy_install blast

-you can also install using ez_setup, pip or installing the package directly from pypi.
+you can also install using ez_setup, pip or installing the package directly using setup.py:

+    $ python setup.py install

 usage